chinosam/sahomedb/readme.md

 ### Build the index

-Build the HNSW index.
+Build the HNSW graph.
 This operation is required before you can query the index.
 We use HNSW as the underlying algorithm for the embedding index and for that, we use [instant-distance](https://github.com/instant-labs/instant-distance) crate.

 ```
-POST /index
+POST /graphs
 ```

 Optionally, you can specify `ef_construction` and `ef_search` in the request body.
 These are the parameters for the HNSW algorithm.
 By default, we use `100` for both parameters.